Mogo Inc. (MOGO) on Track to Reach $12.35 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 7.88% loss in the last 1 month and extending the period to 3 months gives it a 133.24%, and is -17.49% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.04% over the week and 14.99% over the month.
+The stock witnessed a 22.67% loss in the last 1 month and extending the period to 3 months gives it a 142.61%, and is 8.60% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.52% over the week and 14.74% over the month.

 Mogo Inc. (MOGO) Analyst Forecasts